allwelldotdev/altschool-frontend-sem1-wp-pusher-checkout/README.md

-# Pixel Perfect FIgma Design-To-Code Project Assignment by AltSchool Africa | School of Engineering | 1st Semester
+# Pixel Perfect Figma Design-To-Code Project Assignment by AltSchool Africa | School of Engineering | 1st Semester

 This project is managed by [Allwell](https://github.com/allwelldotdev/)